 Between 2011 and 2014, Tinka drilled 18,756 metres in 54 diamond drill holes at Ayawilca.
-These results were used to estimate the initial Ayawilca Mineral Resource.
+These results were used to estimate the initial Ayawilca Mineral Resource in February 2015.
 The results are summarized in Table 3.

 Some key drill intersections for zinc included: